 Transition into Hednesford Valley High – Year 6 to Year 7

 Parents/carers and students can attend a transition open day in October when their child is in years 5 & 6.
 This allows them to make informed decisions by visiting Hednesford Valley High in operation.

-Once a student is offered a place they are visited by transition staff in their primary schools and a power-point shared with them about the school.
+Once a student is offered a place they are visited by transition staff in their primary schools and a power-point is shared with them about the school.
 This is then followed by an invitation to visit Hednesford Valley High for 2 days in the summer term with a parent/carers evening in between and a coffee morning at the end.

 Students tutor bases are set up for them so they know where to go and where they can store their things.
 Students are given a tour around the school, meet their staff teams and new tutors in their tutor group.
 Students sample a range of subjects, break and lunch times with a free lunch and snack and buddies from year 7 to enable a smooth transition.
 Students are given a transition booklet to help them start in September.

 Year 7 further supports transition because students are taught in a number of subjects with a topic based approach similar to primary in one classroom and a TA goes with the group to other subjects such as Science, Food Tech, PE and Computing in specialist rooms.
-The students also have the opportunity to take part in a nurture if needed and all experience Forest School and have the choice to attend a residential.
+The students also have the opportunity to take part in a nurture group if needed and all experience Forest School and have the choice to attend a residential.

 The year 7 transition teacher and TA always return to year 7 each year.
 In all the other classes the teacher and/or the TA remain the same as the class moves up through the school from year 8 to 11.
 This ensures continuity for the students.
 When students move to the Sixth Form, this is a new team with a different approach to support preparation for adulthood.